reelab/nie-phylogenetics/README.md

-# nie-phylogenetics
-NIE Phylogenetics for Ecologists, Spring 2016
+# NIE Phylogenetics for Ecologists, Spring 2016